How to Grow and Care for the Chinese Parasol Tree

 Soil Requirements

-Chinese Parasol Trees thrive in well-draining soils that are rich in organic matter.
+Chinese Parasol Trees thrive in well-draining soils rich in organic matter.
 They prefer slightly acidic to neutral pH levels (6.0-7.0).
 If your soil is heavy clay, consider amending it with compost or planting in a raised bed.

 Watering